shichao-an/notes/docs/unp/ch7.md

 This option specifies how the `close` function operates for a connection-oriented protocol (for TCP, but not for UDP).
 By default, `close` returns immediately, but if there is any data still remaining in the socket send buffer, the system will try to deliver the data to the peer.

 The `SO_LINGER` socket option can change this default.
-This option requires the following structure to be passed between the user process and the kernel.
+This option requires the following structure to be passed (as the `*optval` argument) between the user process and the kernel.
 It is defined by including `<sys/socket.h>`.

 ```c
 struct linger {